 This matter is before the court on its initial review of plaintiffs' pro se complaint, motion for restraining order and permanent injunction, and applications for leave to proceed in forma pauperis ("IFP").
-Plaintiffs, Kautantowit's Mecautea (a 501(c)(3) non-profit organization), Michael C. Minter, Joy Graves, and Timothy Timm, have jointly filed suit against several individual defendants who are apparently affiliated with the Douglas County Oregon Sherriff's Department and a local Oregon Church.
-The court will grant only Timm's IFP application and deny the remainder of the requests to proceed IFP.
-Furthermore, the court will deny the motion for restraining order and permanent injunction, and shall dismiss the complaint, for reasons explained herein.
+The court will deny plaintiffs' IFP applications and the two pending motions for restraining order and permanent injunction, and shall dismiss the complaint, for reasons explained herein.